 Westside’s assessments are held to standards of quality including reliability, validity and the absence of bias.
 All students are given an opportunity to learn the content of the assessments through daily learning experiences and quality instruction in Westside’s classrooms.
 The data from the assessments are used to monitor learning trends, to inform school improvement work and instructional practices.

 Westside uses a standards-based report card at the elementary level.
-A report card Parent User Guide gives parents more specific information.
+A report card Parent User Guide (PDF) gives parents more specific information.

 State of the Schools Report